 - Heat the olive oil in a large frying pan over high heat, then add Beyond Sausage to cook.

-- After removing cooked sausage from pan, chop sausage into bite size pieces.
+- After removing the cooked sausage from the pan, chop the sausage into bite-size pieces.

-- Bring frying pan to medium/high, add diced onions, peppers, and the chopped sausage.
+- Bring the frying pan to medium/high, and add diced onions, peppers, and chopped sausage.
 Cook for 10 minutes.

 - Add garlic, cumin, and paprika, Cook for 2 minutes.

-- Stir in tomatoes, reduce heat to low.
+- Stir in tomatoes, and reduce heat to low.
 Cook for 10-15 minutes.

 - Preheat oven to 350 degrees.

-- Pour sauce from pan into casserole dish.
+- Pour sauce from the pan into the casserole dish.

 - Make indentations for 6 eggs with a spoon, and crack an egg into each indentation.

-- Scatter tots on to of the dish.
+- Scatter tots on top of the dish.